 2. Linked list

-Linked list is a group of nodes and each node will have the data and the address to the next node.
-It’s actually a linear type of data structure.
+A linked list is a group of nodes, and each node has the data and the address to the next node.
+It’s a linear type of data structure.

-• Insertion: In it, we add new node by making some adjustments.
+- Insertion: In it, we add a new node by making some adjustments.

-• Deletion: It means removing link from a node and reconnecting to others.
+- Deletion: It means removing a link from a node and reconnecting to others.

 Let’s understand this type with a simple example.